Summary

 Basic Example

-The GROUPBY function takes seven arguments but only the first three are required.
+The GROUPBY function takes seven arguments, but only the first three are required.
 In the worksheet shown below, we use the GROUPBY function to summarize sales by city.
 The formula in cell F5 is:

 =GROUPBY(B5:B16,D5:D16,SUM)

-GROUBY function basic example - sum of sales by city
+GROUPBY function basic example - sum of sales by city

 For this example, GROUPBY is configured with three arguments as follows: